-The Issuer's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated February 1, 2014 with respect to the Series A Bonds for the Fiscal Year ended June 30, 2019 is attached hereto.
-Although not required by the Disclosure Certificate, certain information with respect to the Series B Bonds is also included for completeness.
+The Issuer's Annual Report required by the Continuing Disclosure Certificate (the "Disclosure Certificate") dated October 1, 2015 with respect to the Series A Bonds for the Fiscal Year ended June 30, 2019 is attached hereto.

 Other Matters:

 This Annual Report is provided solely for purposes of the Disclosure Certificate.
 The filing of this Annual Report does not constitute or imply any representation (i) that all of the information provided is material to investors, (ii) regarding any other financial, operating or other information about the County, the Issuer or the Bonds, or (iii) that no changes, circumstances or events have occurred since the end of the Fiscal Year to which this Annual Report relates (other than as contained in this Annual Report), or that no other information exists, which may have a bearing on the Issuer's financial condition, the security for the Bonds, or an investor's decision to buy, sell, or hold the Bonds.
 The information contained in this report has been obtained from sources which are believed to be reliable, but such information is not guaranteed as to accuracy or completeness.
 No statement in this Annual Report should be construed as a prediction or representation about future financial performance of the Issuer.